JonPaulLundquist/lambda_corr/README_pypi.md

 and pattern of ties.

-In contrast, the asymptotic p-values approximate the *unconditional* null distribution of Λ, calibrated from extremely large Monte Carlo simulations.
+In contrast, the asymptotic p-values approximate the *unconditional* null distribution of **Λ**, calibrated from extremely large Monte Carlo simulations.
 As a result, they tend to be more stable and often more accurate for moderate–large n, especially when the *underlying population is continuous* (even if the sample exhibits ties due to rounding, censoring, or finite precision) or when the data are skewed.